dehre/esp32-envi-sensor/README.md

 ssd1306_printFixed(0,  8, "100°C", STYLE_NORMAL);
 ```

-To work around this limitation, the `lcd_manager` module `memcpy`'es the existing ASCII font in a static variable, and replaces the bitmap for the `'` character (which isn't needed anyway) with the bitmap for the `°` character.
+To work around this limitation, the `lcd` module `memcpy` the existing ASCII font in a static variable, and replaces the bitmap for the `'` character (which isn't needed anyway) with the bitmap for the `°` character.
 As consequence, each time the `'` is used, the `°` character is displayed.

 More info at this link: https://github.com/lexus2k/ssd1306/issues/139#issuecomment-1106239972